Menelaus: After the war

-Book 4 of the Odyssey provides an account of Menelaus' return from Troy and his homelife in Sparta.
-When visited by Odysseus' son Telemachus, Menelaus recounts his voyage home.
-As happened to many Greeks, Menelaus' homebound fleet was blown by storms to Crete and Egypt where they were becalmed, unable to sail away.
+Book 4 of the Odyssey provides an account of Menelaus's return from Troy and his homelife in Sparta.
+When visited by Odysseus's son Telemachus, Menelaus recounts his voyage home.
+As happened to many Greeks, Menelaus's homebound fleet was blown by storms to Crete and Egypt where they were becalmed, unable to sail away.
 They trapped Proteus and forced him to reveal how to make the voyage home.
 Once back in Sparta, he and Helen are shown to be reconciled and have a harmonious married life—he holding no grudge at her having run away with a lover and she feeling no restraint in telling anecdotes of her life inside besieged Troy.
 Menelaus does seem to be pained that he and Helen have no male heir, and is shown to be fond of Megapenthes and Nicostratus, his sons by slave women.
-According to Euripides' Helen, Menelaus is reunited with Helen after death, on the Isle of the Blessed.
+According to Euripides's Helen, Menelaus is reunited with Helen after death, on the Isle of the Blessed.